adurandet/Weather/README.txt

 It gives an easier, cleaner, and safer way to go around navigation and app structure.
 Single App activity become difficult for a bigger app but a small number of activity should be created.

+I have used an architecture following MVVM - Interactor - Repository - Local Storage - Remote

+I have use 1 model for each fragment as well as a common model shared between the 2 fragments.
+The shared model own is the activity allowing the model to stay alive from one fragment to another.

+Interactors allow to split and isolate common logic and behaviour.

+I have used 2 repositories for Weather and Search Request History logic.
+This allow each class to get its own purpose as well as having smaller class.

+#Why transformation and live data
+Transformation allow to carry information across the observer's lifecycle.
+This allow

 Why Retrofit
 Most popular way and fastest way to implement REST API communication Retrofit could be use with Rx or Coroutine